Vaasa riot: Consequences

 The inability of the state surprised all parties.
-The government was shocked as the Lapua movement had already been thought to have subsided.
-According to Governor Sarlin, 6,000–10,000 soldiers would be needed in Vaasa to contain the crowds.
+The government was shockedm as the Lapua Movement had already been thought to have subsided.
+According to Governor Bruno Sarlin, 6,000–10,000 soldiers would be needed in Vaasa to contain the crowds.
 The Governor also believed that he had been threatened by the communists.
 The left-wing and Swedish-speaking press demanded that the perpetrators be punished.
-However, the government sided with the Lapua movement and accused the Social Democrats and Swedes of tying up their hands in the fight against communism.
+However, the government sided with the Lapua Movement and accused the social democrats and Swedes of tying up their hands in the fight against communism.
 It was hoped that the movement could still be curbed by concessions and anti-communist legislative initiatives.

-However, the Lapuan movement had understood its own power.
-In Lapua, the so-called Lapua Law of June 5, 1930 was declared.
-In practice, the movement abandoned the authorities as the maintainer of order and declared itself above the laws and the judiciary.
-Vihtori Kosola met movement's representatives on June 8.
+However, the Lapuan Movement was emboldened by the riot.
+In Lapua, the so-called anti-communist Lapua Law of June 5, 1930 was declared.
+The Lapua Movement abandoned the authorities as the maintainer of order and declared itself above the laws and the judiciary.
+Vihtori Kosola, the founder of the Lapua Movement, met government representatives on June 8.
 In Helsinki, both the head of the Defense Forces and the head of the Finnish General Staff, while the board, headed by Kyösti Kallio, hesitated in their decisions.
-The control of Lapuan movement by the communists led to extreme use of violence, political terror, political pressure and influence to attain the goals of the movement.
+The control of Lapuan Movement by the communists led to extreme use of violence, political terror, political pressure and influence to attain the goals of the movement.